arvidn/libtorrent/docs/features.rst

 ------------

-All disk I/O in libtorrent is done asynchronously to the network thread, by the disk io thread.
+All disk I/O in libtorrent is done asynchronously to the network thread, by the disk io threads.
 When a block is read, the disk io thread reads all subsequent blocks from that piece into the read cache, assuming that the peer requesting the block will also request more blocks from the same piece.
 This decreases the number of syscalls for reading data.
 It also decreases delay from seeking.